Are You Dense? Science-based Loblolly Pine Planting Density Recommendations

 On tracts in areas with poor or no pulpwood markets.

-Areas prone to ice storms—trees will be more resistant to ice and wind damage than higher density plantings.
+Areas prone to ice storms—trees will be more resistant to ice and wind damage than high-density plantings.

-In cases where wildlife habitat is a priority—this wider spacing will retain quality early successional wildlife habitat longer than higher density plantings.
+In cases where wildlife habitat is a priority—this wider spacing will retain quality early successional wildlife habitat longer than high-density plantings.

 Before going with a one-size-fits-all planting regime, carefully consider your objectives and investment timeline.
-Request your no-obligation free consultation, and I’ll be glad to assess your site, consider your goals, and make recommendations for your existing woodland and future reforestation projects.
+Contact me and I'll be glad to discuss your land, consider your goals, and make recommendations for your existing woodland and future reforestation projects.